 What is this?

 The Windows Webserver was developed for testing PHP and CGI/FCGI programs under Windows, without installing an Apache or IIS environment.
-The Webserver is easy to install and comes with buildin PHP 8.0.17, FastCGI support, mod_rewrite and SSL/TLS 1.2.
+The Webserver is easy to install and comes with buildin PHP 8.3.0, FastCGI support, mod_rewrite and SSL/TLS 1.2.
 Also FTP(S), WebDAV and DNS is integrated.
 WWebserver is not Apache and was developed from the scratch.
-It was tested with common OpenSource applications like Wordpress, Joomla, Drupal, Typo3, Magento, phpMyAdmin, PIWIK, AWstats.
-It's like XAMPP - but much more smarter.
+It was tested with common OpenSource applications like Wordpress, Joomla, Drupal, Typo3, Magento, phpMyAdmin, PIWIK, AWstats ...

 Installation and Configuration